jankazil/isd-lite-data/docs/public-api.md

 ### Class: `Stations`

-Represents a collection of ISD stations and metadata and, optionally, loaded observations (`xarray.Dataset`).
+Represents a collection of ISD stations and metadata and observations in the `xarray.Dataset` `self.observations`.

 #### Constructors

 * `@classmethod from_url(cls) -> Stations`
-  Download the ISD Station History (station metadata) file from NCEI and build an instance.
+  Download the ISD Station History (station metadata) file from NCEI and build an instance that has populated metadata, but not yet populated observations.

 * `@classmethod from_file(cls, file_path: pathlib.Path) -> Stations`
-  Read a local ISD Station History–formatted (station metadata) file and build an instance.
+  Read a local ISD Station History–formatted (station metadata) file and build an instance that has populated metadata, but not yet populated observations.

 * `@classmethod from_netcdf(cls, file_path: pathlib.Path) -> Stations`
- Load station metadata and observations from a NetCDF file (e.g. created by
+ Load station metadata and observations from a NetCDF file (e.g. created by `write_observations2netcdf`), and build an instance that has populated metadata and observations.
-  `write_observations2netcdf`.
 See section 'Observations/metadata  I/O'.

+* `@classmethod from_dataset(cls, fds: xarray.Dataset) -> Stations`
+ Initialize station metadata and observations from an xarray.Dataset and build an instance that has populated metadata and observations.
+The xarray.Dataset must have the same structure as `self.observations`.

-#### Persistence
+#### I/O, Persistence

 * `save(self, title_line: str, file_path: pathlib.Path) -> Stations`
   Write the current station metadata to a Station History–formatted text file.